 And so true, once a Superhero of the Nights, covered in his Mask, CTO was no less than the famous Bat-Man, whose struggles were unknown to the ordinary citizens of the technology world.
-He spent nights worrying about problems like network congestion, data overload, bandwidth throttling and whatnot that was far beyond the reach of the real world users.
+He spent nights worrying about problems like network congestion, data overload, bandwidth throttling, and whatnot that were far beyond the reach of real-world users.

-But the pandemic has brought this once behind the curtain superhero into the limelight of the stage.
+But the pandemic has brought this once behind-curtain superhero into the limelight of the stage.
 Suddenly he has become the superhero of the broad daylight whom everyone is calling to help tackle the technology adoption problem – flying from one department to another, up and down – in every direction of the organizational hierarchy like Superman.

-From top executives to the shop floor workers, everyone who thought they were safe from the rapidly changing technology adoptions, have suddenly had to adapt to modern tools and equipment that enable them to adapt new remote working practices.
+From top executives to the shop floor workers, everyone who thought they were safe from the rapidly changing technology adoptions, has suddenly had to adapt to modern tools and equipment that enable them to adapt to new remote working practices.

-The entire organizations are now revolving around technology and every business is now digital.
+The entire organization is now revolving around technology and every business is now digital.

-Technology has been a backbone for most of the leading organizations for years, but The pandemic has completely changed the notion and made technology the Foundation of the businesses.
-Businesses who are built on modern technology or have adapted them to its core, have been successful in leading the markets while leaving their competitors struggling to understand the impact.
+Technology has been a backbone for most of the leading organizations for years, but The pandemic has completely changed the notion and made technology the Foundation of businesses.
+Businesses that are built on modern technology or have adapted them to their core, have been successful in leading the markets while leaving their competitors struggling to understand the impact.

-In this situation, the role and responsibilities of the CIOs as the organization’s leader, has changed dramatically.
-CIOs have become a key decision-maker instead of being just a key influencer in the buying as well as execution process.
+In this situation, the role and responsibilities of the CIOs as the organization’s leader, have changed dramatically.
+CIOs have become key decision-makers instead of being just a key influencers in the buying as well as execution process.

 This change is not temporary.
 The shifting that organizations have got is a valuable lesson for their future strategies, and this has given birth to the Future CIOs, with more power, and responsibilities in the organizational growth.

-Here are some key challenges that have emerged in the New Role of a CIOs
+Here are some key challenges that have emerged in the New Role of a CIO

-Being the subject matter expert, every executive and department heads are now depending on the CIOs role in the buying decisions to adapt to the changed work style.
+Being the subject matter expert, every executive and department head are now depending on the CIOs role in the buying decisions to adapt to the changed work style.